chris19o4/Image-Classification-CNN/README.md

 # Project 2: Image Classification

-## This is the second project of Udacity's Deep Learning Nanodegree
+[//]: # (Image References)

+[image1]: ./cifar-10.jpg

 In this project the goal is to classify images from the *CIFAR-10 dataset*.
-The dataset contains 10 different image categories like airplanes, dogs and cats.
+The dataset contains 10 different image categories like airplanes, dogs and cats:

+![alt text][image1]

 In order to train the dataset on a convolutional neural network, it needs to be preprocessed.
 The images have to be normalized and the labels one-hot encoded.